Documentation Index

 JavaScript - npm, yarn, pnpm

-The patcher uses pre-install patching: it reads your lock file, queries Root’s API, then injects overrides or resolutions into your package.json.
+The patcher uses pre-install patching: it reads your lock file, queries Root’s public analyze API, then injects overrides or resolutions into your package.json.
 You run your package manager’s install command afterward to apply the changes.

-# npm (default)
+# npm (default) - no ROOTIO_API_KEY needed

 rootio_patcher npm remediate --dry-run=false